hzw-the-programmer/playground/docs/reading/Just for Fun.md

 It started out as survival,
-then it became as social,
+but it became a social thing.
-this is how you get merried,
+That's why you get married.
-it becomes as entertainment.
+And then it becomes entertainment.